-The fishery started using hand-raking techniques which then developed in to the use of mechanised dredges.
+The fishery started using hand-raking techniques which then developed into the use of mechanised dredges.
 The modern-day fishery uses the pump-scoop dredge system which consists of a mechanically operated dredge basket which utilises water jets to direct the flow of sediment through the dredge to increase efficiency.
-The Manila clam and common cockle are the main species harvested although other clam species including the American Hard-Shelled clam ( Mercenaria mercenaria ) and the native clam ( Ruditapes decussatus ) are also harvested in smaller quantities.
+The Manila clam and common cockle are the main species harvested although other clam species including the American Hard-Shelled clam (Mercenaria mercenaria) and the native clam (Ruditapes decussatus) are also collected in smaller quantities.

 The fishery was originally managed under The Poole Fishery Order 1985, a hybrid several and regulating order, which managed both the wild fishery for clam species and aquaculture within Poole Harbour.
 This introduced a licencing system for fishing for clams using the pump-scoop dredge but this did not extend to the use of this fishing gear for other species.

-The Poole Harbour Dredge Permit Byelaw was introduced on 1 st July 2015 to replace the Fishery Order and manage the wild dredge fishery for shellfish.
-The byelaw permits the use of pump-scoop dredge gear within Poole Harbour and therefore manages the direct use of the fishing gear rather than a particular species, bringing together fishing for multiple species under a single management measure.
+On 1 st July 2015, the Poole Harbour Dredge Permit Byelaw was introduced to replace the Fishery Order and manage the wild dredge fishery for shellfish.
+The byelaw requires a permit to use a pump-scoop dredge within Poole Harbour and therefore manages the direct use of the fishing gear rather than a particular species, bringing together fishing for multiple species under a single management measure.

 Permits are issued annually and, currently, 45 permits are issued each year.
 All vessels in the fishery are less than 9m in length and are small open vessels which carry out day fishing trips during periods of high water.
 The byelaw regulates a number of areas of the fishing operation including;